andrewtavis/kwx/README.md

 )
 ```

-The model will be re-ran until all words known to be unreasonable are removed for a suitable output. `kwx.model.gen_files` saves the results of the above keyword extraction process in a directory or zip file along with desired visuals from the following section.
-This function serves as a run-all for experienced users wanting quick results.
+The model will be re-ran until all words known to be unreasonable are removed for a suitable output. `kwx.model.gen_files` could also be used as a run-all function that produces a directory with a keyword text file and visuals (for experienced users wanting quick results).

 # Visuals

 [kwx.visuals](https://github.com/andrewtavis/kwx/blob/main/kwx/visuals.py) includes functions for both presenting and analyzing the results of keyword extraction.
-Each can be called individually, or included in the final output folder or zip.

 ### Topic Number Evaluation

 A graph of topic coherence and overlap given a variable number of topics to derive keywords from.
-The `return_ideal_metrics` argument is further used to derive the ideal model and topic number in [kwx.model.gen_files](https://github.com/andrewtavis/kwx/blob/main/kwx/model.py) - allowing for a single run of models and topic numbers to derive optimal keywords.

 ```python
 from kwx.visuals import graph_topic_num_evals